2-, 3- and 4-Body Decays in the Constructive Standard Model

 \section{Summary and Conclusions}

-In this paper, we have calculated all $2$-body decays, all $3$-body decays without the emission of a gluon or photon and one $4$-body decay of the SM using the massive constructive techniques described in \cite{Arkani-Hamed:2017jhn} and the $3$-point vertices of \cite{Christensen:2018zcq}.
+In this paper, we have calculated many $2$- and $3$-body decays without the emission of a gluon or photon and one $4$-body decay of the SM using the massive constructive techniques described in \cite{Arkani-Hamed:2017jhn} and the $3$-point vertices of \cite{Christensen:2018zcq}.
 We have squared these amplitudes and compared with the expressions coming from Feynman diagrams and found complete agreement.
 As we have done this, we have developed many further techniques for massive constructive amplitudes.

 In Sec.~\ref{sec:general techniques}, we developed the techniques required to square the amplitude and reduce the amplitude to a minimal form.
 This reduction is necessary, as we discuss in that section, because the constructive amplitude method is a purely on-shell formalism for constructing an amplitude.
 Since real physical momenta do not allow the internal particles to go on-shell (in most scenarios), the momenta are usually taken complex and the helicity-spinors (in the massless case) are adjusted accordingly.
 However, it is not yet known how to do this for the massive spin-spinors.
 Therefore, we note that until the complexification process is understood in detail, it is imperative that all amplitudes get reduced to a form that does not contain any momenta or internal spinors in the amplitude numerators.
 In order to accomplish this reduction, we use standard momentum conservation, the on-shell conditions for both the spinors [see Eq.~(\ref{eq:pi|i>=-mi|i]})] and squared momenta ($p_i^2 = m_i^2$) and the anticommutation properties for the momenta [see Eq.~(\ref{eq:p1p2=p2p1-2p1.p2})].